 "What the hell—" Simona began, shocked—and then she saw it too.

-The white-robed figure loomed over them, as tall as three men.
-Strangely insubstantial, its body passed right through several solar collectors, like a shallow mockery of a ghost.
-The pale head at the top resembled a monk, except that instead of discernible eyes, its head was shrouded by a pixilated fog.
+A white‐robed figure loomed over them, tall as three men.
+Strangely insubstantial, its body was passing right through several solar collectors, like a shallow mockery of a ghost.
+Its apogee was crowned by a pale head that resembled a monk's, save for its sightless face, shrouded in a pixilated fog.